AF-1/lms-customskip/README.md

 * Comes with 30+ ready-to-use skip/filter rules.

 * **Look-ahead filtering**: Have <i>Custom Skip</i> check not only the current song, but also the following songs to see if they should be removed from the playlist according to your filter rules.
-Helps avoiding short but unpleasant playback interruptions as happens sometimes when a currently playing song is skipped.
+This should prevent the short but unpleasant interruptions in playback that sometimes occur when a track that has already started is skipped.
 Not enabled by default.

 * Use the context menu to (temporarily) filter </i>artists</i>, <i>albums</i>, <i>genres</i>, <i>years</i>, <i>tracks</i> or <i>playlists</i>.